sch3mati/popular-dishes/README.md

   - "dishes": Object.
 The popular dish to create {
       "dish_id": Number, new popular dish id
       "restaurant_id": Number, represents which restaurant the dish is associated with, same id as restaurant id
-  -   "name": String, name of the dish to add to restaurant
+  -   "name": String, name of the dish to add to restaurant, "cateogry": String, category of the dish
   -   "description": String, describing some details of the dish
   -   "photo": String, a url to the photo associated with the popular dish }